 Downton Abbey fans love to share the show with their friends and family.
 The fabulous food lends itself to themed parties.
 In this post, I include a few specific ideas for planning a Downton party.
 Whether you are serving 2 or 200 there are plenty of recipe ideas to make in your own Abbey.

-Entertaining is Much Simpler in Season 5
+Entertaining Was Much Simpler in the 1920s

 Check my Press Clippings